paullaffitte/simple-lua-wrapper/README.md

 # Simple Lua Wrapper

-The goal of this library is to provide a simple way to execute Lua scripts in a perfect osmosis along with C++ source code.
+The goal of this library is to provide a simple way to execute Lua scripts in a perfect osmosis alongside with C++.

 ---